xzos/PyZDDE/README.markdown

 ##FILES AND DIRECTORIES:

 PyZDDE                     : Top-level folder for the toolbox

 PyZDDE/LICENSE      : License file (MIT License)

-PyZDDE/pyZDDE.py   : Main file containing the pyZDDE code
+PyZDDE/pyzdde.py   : Main file containing the PyZDDE code.
+The user must import this module to use the toolbox as "import pyzdde"

-zemaxoperands.py     : File containing the ZEMAX operands class and associated functions
+PyZDDE/zemaxoperands.py     : File containing the ZEMAX operands class and associated functions

-zemaxbuttons.py       : File containing the ZEMAX buttons class and associated functions.
+PyZDDE/zemaxbuttons.py       : File containing the ZEMAX buttons class and associated functions.

-PyZDDE/Test             : Folder containing the unit-test code for pyZDDE
+PyZDDE/Test             : Folder containing the unit-test code for PyZDDE

-pyZDDE/Examples     : Folder containing example codes that uses pyZDDE
+PyZDDE/Examples     : Folder containing example codes that uses PyZDDE

-pyZDDE/ZMXFILES    : Folder containing a few Zemax Lens files for testing the functionality of the toolbox.
+PyZDDE/ZMXFILES    : Folder containing a few Zemax Lens files for testing the functionality of the toolbox.